-Figure 1: Water supply clusters located within the Maruleng local municipality
+Figure 1: Rural residential areas located within the Maruleng local municipality were previously not part of town planning

 The institutional conflict in planning legislation

 After 1994, the Development Facilitation Act (DFA) of 1995 was introduced (as an interim measure) to facilitate and fast track the Reconstruction and Development Programme (RDP) in an attempt to address the legacy of unequal spatial patterns.
 Post 1994, a lot of planning related laws entailed different procedures making land use management complex.